Proper urination with a foreskin involves gentle positioning, steady flow control, and hygiene to avoid discomfort and mess.

 The Importance of Hygiene When You Have a Foreskin

-Regular washing using warm water is sufficient for most men—soap should be mild and fragrance-free to avoid irritation since harsh chemicals may disrupt natural skin balance.
+Regular washing using warm water is sufficient for most men—soap should be mild and fragrance-free if used, because harsh chemicals may disrupt natural skin balance and cause irritation.

-Cleaning routines typically include gently pulling back the foreskin during showers to rinse away any buildup around the glans penis and urethral opening.
-Drying thoroughly afterward prevents moisture retention which could lead to fungal infections like candidiasis or bacterial infections such as balanitis.
+Cleaning routines typically include gently pulling back the foreskin during showers only when it is naturally retractable, then rinsing away any buildup around the glans penis and urethral opening.
+Drying gently afterward prevents moisture retention which could contribute to fungal irritation or bacterial inflammation such as balanitis.

 Neglecting hygiene increases risks of unpleasant odors as well as painful conditions that interfere with normal urination patterns due to swelling or soreness.